da4asandbox/modules-css/module-2/README.md

 ## Activities {#activities}

->```We can either have these as stand-alone activities or have them embedded within a separate sub-page either for ex.
-Day 2.1 or even their own separate Juncutre sub-page``
+>```Question for group: do we want these as stand-alone activities on a main page or have them embedded within a separate sub-page ex.
+Day 2.1 or even their own separate Juncture sub-page``

 ### HOLC Redlining Maps